Ocho Rios Travel Guide

 Ocho Rios © Glenn Standish

-The port town of Ocho Rios used to survive on the strength of fishing and banana boats, but now it is the daily arrival of cruise ships full of tourists that keeps the coffers full all along the northeast coast of Jamaica.
+The port town of Ocho Rios used to survive on the strength of fishing and banana boats, but now it's the daily arrival of cruise ships full of tourists that keeps the coffers full all along the northeast coast of Jamaica.
 Ocho Rios and its near neighbours Runaway Bay, Discovery Bay and Port Antonio are mainly clusters of holiday resorts and hotels, catering to package-deal holidaymakers and several celebrities who maintain their private retreats in the region.

-Ocho Rios cannot claim to provide a genuine Jamaican experience, and is filled with tourist paraphernalia.
-Because of the need to entertain thousands of fun-seekers, the natural and historical attractions of the area have been commercialised and controlled.
-There is plenty to see and do in-between bathing and sunning yourself on the magnificent beaches, from climbing up waterfalls to horseback riding through sugar cane plantations, or taking afternoon tea at the former home of British playwright/songwriter, Noel Coward.
-Although carefully tailored to suit tourist needs, the region is still very beautiful and the good amenities are a bonus.
+There is plenty to see and do in-between bathing and sunning yourself on the magnificent beaches, from climbing up waterfalls and horseback riding through sugar cane plantations to enjoying afternoon tea at the former home of British playwright and songwriter, Noel Coward.
+While carefully tailored to suit tourist needs, the region is still beautiful and the good amenities are a bonus.

 Ocho Rios is a town dedicated to fun and sun, a crossroads of pleasure and leisure full of surprises and delights in the centre of Jamaica's vacation wonderland.